yahoo/HaloDB/README.md

   Key size was 8 bytes and value size 1024 bytes.
 Tests created a db with 500 million records with total size of approximately
   500GB.
 Since this is significantly bigger than the available memory it will ensure that the workload will be IO bound, which is what HaloDB was primarily designed for.

+  Benchmark tool can be found [here](https://github.com/yahoo/HaloDB/tree/master/benchmarks)

 ## Test 1: Fill Sequential.
 Create a new db by inserting 500 million records in sorted key order.